 - The XYZ position (sort of)

-So, let me show you what a RADAR outputs:
+But let me show you the real output from a RADAR sensor:

 Pretty bad, right?